Lesson Plan - Get It!

-This means you are going to have to pay for any college or technical school you attend after graduation.
-There is a variety of financial aid available to help pay tuition and other costs of further education, but you must apply for this financial assistance.
-You will learn how to apply for financial assistance in the Got It? section of this lesson.
+Various financial aid is available to help pay tuition and other costs of further education, but you must apply for this financial assistance.
+In this lesson's Got It? section, you will learn how to apply for financial assistance.

-Please review this slideshow about financial aid: 7 Things You Need to Know About Financial Aid (BigFuture, The College Board).
+But first, review these 7 Things You Need to Know About Financial Aid.

-Grant A gift of money from either some level of government or from a school to pay part of a student’s expenses.
+A gift of money from either some level of government or a school to pay part of a student’s expenses.
 A grant does not have to be repaid.

-Need-Based Loans: Federal- and state-government-subsidized interest payments require you to show financial need to qualify.
-Payments on these loans are delayed until you are no longer attending a qualified school.
+Federal- and state-government-subsidized interest payments require you to show financial need to qualify.
+Payments on these loans are delayed until you no longer attend a qualified school.

-Most students pay for college with a package of different sources of funding.
+Most students pay for college with different funding sources.
 A student might get a scholarship, a job, and a loan, plus use some money from savings.
 Colleges propose a financial aid package for each student they admit.

-Please complete the Financial Aid Vocabulary worksheet found in Downloadable Resources in the right-hand sidebar.
-You may use the glossary of financial aid terms from the following link to help you with the worksheet: Glossary of Financial Aid Terms (College Foundation of North Carolina).
+Complete the Financial Aid Vocabulary worksheet found in Downloadable Resources in the right-hand sidebar.
+You may find this Financial Aid Glossary helpful.

 After you complete the form, move on to the Got It? section to learn how to apply for assistance.